shapeshed/shapeshed.com/content/posts/jakob_nielsen_sees_red_green_and_blue.md

-{
-  "title": "Jakob Nielsen sees Red Green and Blue", "date": "2006-08-02T00:00:00+01:00",
++++
+date = "2006-08-02T00:00:00+01:00"
-  "description": "Jakob Nielsen has published an article on screen resolutions.
+description = "Jakob Nielsen has published an article on screen resolutions.
 With his usual forthrightness he tells us we should design for 1024 x 768.
-Fair enough - no complaints there.", "tags": [
+Fair enough - no complaints there." tags = ["Accessibility"] title = "Jakob Nielsen sees Red Green and Blue"

-    "Accessibility"
-  ]
-}
++++

 <a href="http://www.useit.com/alertbox/screen_resolution.html">One sentence</a> is bolded for extra weight : **'anyone who makes at least $50,000 per year ought to have at least 1600x1200 screen resolution.'**